teodora-dobos/APEM/README.md

 For more setup details, see [docs/installation.md](docs/installation.md).

-## Gurobi
+## Solver Requirements

+### Gurobi for APEM Core

-Most APEM workflows require Gurobi through `gurobipy`.
+Most APEM Core workflows require Gurobi through `gurobipy`.
 Make sure Gurobi is installed in the active Python environment and that your license is available on the machine.

 If needed: